xavdid/website/source/posts/2016-12-31-a-few-of-my-favorite-things.html.md

 Winner: **Machi Koro**

-I think what really cements Machi Koro as one of my favorite games from this year is that as soon as I finish playing it with a group for the first time, everyone immediately wants a second go.
+I think what cements Machi Koro as one of my favorite games from this year is that as soon as I finish playing it with a group for the first time, everyone immediately wants a second go.
 There's not always that level of enthusiasm with new games but the pleasant design and wealth of choices make this a great game to jump into.
 This is a lighter game that mechanically finds itself between Settlers of Catan and Dominion.
 You get resources based on everyone's dice rolls, but you have a bit more agency with your luck as you can choose which rolls benefit you based on which cards you buy.
 There's an expansion that changes which cards are available in the middle (it makes the piles random instead of static) if you find the game isn't varied enough.
 It also adds some nautical features which can help pad game length.
 There's a lot of simple tweaks to adjust the game to your group's preference and playstyle, and the game feels fun no matter which you choose.
 Again, it's light, but undeniably fun.

----

 Runner-up: **Tokaido**